Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 Enterprise Plan.
 For more details please contact our friendly staff:
 [customer.service@pixboost.com](mailto:customer.service@pixboost.com)

-18. If you fail to make payment we will send you a notification with a one-week waiting notice.
+18. If you fail to make a payment we will send you a notification with a one-week waiting notice.
 If payment is not made by the due date from the notice, Pixboost reserves the right to terminate your account without further notice.